 Audio/Visual and Outside Vendors

 Audio/visual arrangements will sometimes appear on a BEO, but since many venues contract A/V services to a third party, there may be a separate contract.
 If it is included in the BEO, make sure all details are finalized before signing the contract.

 Terms and Conditions

-All contracts, including BEOs, have terms and conditions you must adhere to.
+All contracts, including BEOs, have terms and conditions to which you must adhere.
 Make sure you are aware of all terms and conditions before signing the document.
 For example, what are the terms of the agreement in case of a cancellation?
 How will disputes be settled if, for example, a guest slips and falls?